 While it’s a good idea to have some specific pairings in mind for popular dishes, don’t go too crazy with specific food pairings.
 Instead, when it comes to wine knowledge for servers, keep it broad.
 Give them suggestions like a crisp white works well with fried foods or charred meats work well with an earthy red.
 Having that little bit of knowledge will go a long way in helping servers feel confident they’re pointing diners in the right direction.

 Don’t forget to keep it fun.
 Encourage tasters to talk about what they’re smelling and tasting.

 5- Sell the story

 The average diner wants to know something about a bottle of wine, but they don’t necessarily need to know detailed tasting notes.
 If someone wants that kind of detail, it’s perfectly acceptable to summon your most knowledgeable staff member over for a more in-depth discussion.
-Instead, train servers on knowing a detail of the wine’s story that they can share, even if it’s not something super specific.
+So when learning how to sell wine as a server, make sure each member of the staff knows a certain detail of the wine’s story that they can share, even if it’s not something super specific.
 “This winery is located on the coast of France.” or “This bottle is from Patagonia, the southernmost wine growing region in South America.”

 It’s all about server education when it comes to wine.
 Click here for a detailed guide to increase sales.